WalletWasabi/WasabiDoc/docs/README.md

 ---
 home: true
-heroText: Wasabi Documentation is under construction
+heroText: Wasabi Documentation
-heroImage: /Under_Construction.png
+heroImage: /Logo_without_text.png
-actionText: Documentation under construction →
+actionText: Reclaim Your Privacy →
-actionLink: /building-wasabi/README.md
+actionLink: /using-wasabi/ELI5.md
 features:
 - title: Open-source
   details: Don't trust, verify.
 Wasabi is libre and open source software under the MIT license.
 You have full access to every single line of code, and you can do with it as you please.